 Flooding and Winds Impact

 - New York subways were flooded with seawater and remained closed as of Tuesday morning.
 This was the worst damage in its 108-year history.
-All trains had been moved to yards and were not damaged.
+All subway tunnels under the rivers were flooded.

 How Sandy Compares to Other Big Storms

-Sandy was the fourth most damaging hurricane.
-The worst was Hurricane Katrina, a Category 3 storm.
-It cost the economy between $108 billion to $250 billion.
-It left 1,836 people dead.
+The worst hurricane in U.S. history was Hurricane Katrina, a Category 3 storm.
+It cost the economy about $170 billion and left 1,883 people dead.
 Most of Katrina's damage was due to flooding in New Orleans.

-The third was Hurricane Irma.
-It was a Category 5 storm that cost the economy $100 billion.
+Sandy was worse than Hurricane Irma.
+A Category 5 storm, Irma cost the economy $52.5 billion.
 Most of the damage occurred after it hit Florida on September 10, 2017.
-The unofficial death toll is 101 people.
+The death toll is 97 people.